storj-thirdparty/connector-nextcloud/README.md

 ```

 `store` - Connect to the specified database (default: `nextcloud_property.json`).
 Back-up of the database is generated using tooling provided by Nextcloud and then uploaded to the Storj network.
 Connect to a Storj v3 network using the access specified in the Storj configuration file (default: `storj_config.json`).

 Back-up data is iterated through and upload in 32KB chunks to the Storj network.

 The following flags  can be used with the `store` command:

-* `accesskey` - Connects to Storj network using instead of Serialized Access Key instead of API key, satellite url and encryption passphrase .
+* `accesskey` - Connects to Storj network using instead of Serialized Access Key instead of API key, satellite url and encryption passphrase.
 * `shared` - Generates a restricted shareable serialized access with the restrictions specified in the Storj configuration file.
 * `debug` - Download the uploaded backup files to local disk inside project_folder/debug folder.

 Sample configuration files are provided in the `./config` folder.

 ## Requirements and Install

 To build from scratch, [install the latest Go](https://golang.org/doc/install#install).

 > Note: Ensure go modules are enabled (GO111MODULE=on)